alanperez/alanperez/README.md

 **`Software Engineer`**

 I'm a developer who is passionate about building beautiful web applications.
-I enjoy building web applications with React.js & Typescript along with REST APis in Node, and Express
+The tools I use to build applications consist of React / Typescript, Node, Python & Java

 <br />